dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeLogFile()`

-Checks if log file exists by specified path.
+Check if the log file exists by the specified path.
 Path is relative to `storage/logs` folder:

 ```php
 $this->seeLogFile('example.log');